(Rewritten March 19, 2015)

 ARTICLE 3 – BOARD OF DIRECTORS

 Section 3.1.
 The business and affairs of the Corporation shall be controlled and governed by the Board of Directors.

 Section 3.2.
 The number of the members of the Board of Directors shall be at least seven (7).
-The members of the Board shall be President, Vice President, Secretary, Treasurer, Architectural Control Committee Chair, and Members-at-Large, and such other officers as may be elected in accordance with these bylaws.
+The members of the Board shall be President, Vice President, Secretary, Treasurer, Architectural Review Chairman, and two (2) Members-at-Large, and such other officers as may be elected in accordance with these bylaws.
 The officers of the Board shall be elected at the annual meeting when their term has expired or the position is open.
 Unexpired terms shall be filled in accordance with Section 3.7.
 The length of term served by the Board of Directors is three (3) years and each term shall be staggered as adopted by the Board.

 Section 3.3.
 The Board of Directors shall hold an annual meeting each year; to be held between October 1 and November 30.
-The Board may elect the time and place for regular and special meetings of the Board.
+Special Meeting(s), if needed, may be called by the Board.
+The Board will select the time and place for the Annual or Special Meeting(s).

 Section 3.6.
 Board members shall not receive any salaries for their services on the Board, but members of the Board shall not be precluded from serving the Corporation in any other capacity and receiving reasonable compensation.

 Section 3.7.
 A vacancy in any office because of death, resignation, disqualification, or otherwise may be filled by the Board of Directors for the unexpired portion of the term.
 Any candidate must be nominated by any Board member to be considered.

 Section 4.1.
 The officers of the Corporation shall be as defined in Section 3.2.
 One person may not hold more than one position.

 Section 4.2.
 The board members of the Corporation shall be elected annually by the homeowners at the annual meeting.
 Each officer shall hold office until the end of elected board member term.